The Trustees of Lands Village Hall Management Committee

 Paul moved to the village from the “big city” (Darlington) around six years ago.
 He has worked in Educational Management for most of his career.

 Paul’s interests include travelling, motorbikes, snowboarding and anything else “outdoorsy”.

 After completing his schooling at St. Francis Xavier School, Richmond, which he hated passionately, he left with twelve O’ Levels because he wasn’t going back.

-Gerard considers himself lucky to have served a 5-year apprenticeship with the MOD before he went on to work fo a Race Tech company, building F1 and rally car engines to a world-beating standard.
+Gerard considers himself lucky to have served a 5-year apprenticeship with the MOD.
+He went on to work for a Race Tech company, building F1 and rally car engines to a world-beating standard.

-After many happy years he moved on to an engineering company, Agricultural Industrial Hydraulics, where he was charge hand, foreman and technical problem-solver.
-Unfortunately, this company went into receivership and the employees faced the dole.
-Five of those employees took the plunge and started A5 Hydraulics, thirty years ago.
+After many happy years, he subsequently moved on to an engineering company, Agricultural Industrial Hydraulics.
+Here he was a chargehand, foreman and technical problem-solver.
+Unfortunately, this company went into receivership, and consequently, the employees faced the dole.

-In their time, A5 Hydraulics has achieved Small Business of the Year and has acquired and kept many big companies’ work, including GSK, Northumbrian Water, Kinger Automotive, ICI, British Steel, and some 27,000 other customers including 90% of the farming community.
+As a result, five of those employees took the plunge and started A5 Hydraulics thirty years ago.
+During its time, A5 Hydraulics has achieved Small Business of the Year.
+It also acquired work from many big companies, including GSK, Northumbrian Water, ICI, and British Steel.
 These days, there are only two of the original five left.
-Their moto remains, “Say what you do and do what you say.”
+Meanwhile, their motto remains, “Say what you do and do what you say.”

 Gerard is very passionate about community and the preservation of the countryside.
-He is hopeful that he can help Lands Village Hall remain a useful asset in the local community.
+Therefore, he hopes to help Lands Village Hall remain a valuable asset in the local community.

 More information about us